 Warminster is a small scenic town situated on the Salisbury plain.
 The town is famous for its active involvement in the corn trade.

 Stourhead is a stunning country house and garden with the exquisite Elizabeth Longleat Manor and the wild and adventurous Longleat Safari Park – another popular spot in Warminster.
+Plan a fantastic day out with your whole family at the Longleat Maze, especially with Longleat Safari Park right on site too.
+The Longleat Maze is one of the most popular mazes in England.
 This is one of the best days out in Wiltshire for all the family.

 7. Visit picture-perfect Castle Combe

 Castle Combe is one of the prettiest villages in England in every possible sense.
 The village lies on the North West side of Wiltshire.

 The picturesque view of this village has been featured in many movies like The Wolf Man, Stardust, War Horse, and Dr. Doolittle.
 Castle Combe is home to the 13th Century St. Andrew’s Church – complete with the oldest working clock in the country.
 This is one of the most popular places to go in Wiltshire, and thanks to the many thatched-roof cottages, makes for a really popular day out in the Cotswolds too.

 Wandering the beautiful villages of the Cotswolds makes for a great day out for adults.